Penaz91/Glitch_Heaven/README.md

 - **Clipping glitch**: You can glitch through certain walls
 - **Clip-on-command glitch**: Pressing down arrow makes you go through the platform you're standing on
 - **Solid Help Glitch**: The help text will behave like a temporary platform

+### Other info:
+This Game uses Richard Jones's TMX Library to load maps.